YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 FORCTRLINDX
 ---------------------

-Last used version: V5.4-002A

 FORCTRLINDX, Using a FOR with an indexed control variable that's assigned values calculated in extrinsics is not currently safe

-Compile Time/Run Time Error: YottaDB/GT.M currently has trouble managing the interaction between a subscripted FOR control variable and expressions for its maintenance that have side effects that might change the array holding the control variable.
+Compile Time/Run Time Error: YottaDB currently has trouble managing the interaction between a subscripted FOR control variable and expressions for its maintenance that have side effects that might change the array holding the control variable.
 Such elements include extrinsics ($$), external calls ($&) and $INCREMENT().
 To avoid possible process context corruption, the compiler issues this error when it encounters the threatening circumstances.
 Note that the error can also appear at run-time without the accompanying indications of line and column if the construct appears in an XECUTE, the control variable is specified with indirection or the compiler warning is ignored.

 Action: Chose an unsubscripted FOR control variable and / or evaluate the side-effect element(s) before setting up the FOR.